Know the basics? These 15 lessons cover the techniques professionals use every day.

 Pasting a 50-page document and asking 'what do you think?' rarely works.
 Learn how to structure prompts for long-form content, extract what matters, and work around context limits.

-Multimodal Prompting: Working with Images, Files, and Mixed Content
+Multimodal Prompting: Images, Files, and Mixed Content

 Modern AI models can see, read files, and process multiple input types at once.
 Learn how to structure prompts that work with images, documents, data files, and mixed content effectively.